 I almost died when Keith told John that I was a monster guitar player!
 The frugal, John Mayer ended up low balling me, so I kept the strat, and ended up selling it a year later for 3 times the money that Mayer was willing to pay me.
 John and I haven’t spoken since.
 I continued buying and selling a couple million dollars worth of vintage guitars and amps until the market finally went south with real estate in 2007.

 In 1998, bored and sedating my creativity with alcohol and drugs, I hit bottom again.
-Realizing that the pawnshops were not profitable enough to be worth the headache, I began closing them down, and at the admonition of my wife, I entered into an alcohol and drug recovery program on 10/4/1998, and, by the grace of God, been clean and sober ever since.
+Realizing that the pawnshops were not profitable enough to be worth the headache, I began closing them down, and at the admonition of my wife, I entered into an alcohol and drug recovery program on 10/4/1998.
+By the grace of God, and my lord and savior Jesus Christ, I’ve been clean and sober ever since.
 My daughter, Braeden, was 6 and my son, Taylor, was 10.
-This marked the beginning of a new life.
+This marked the beginning of a new life!

 With plenty of assets and cash at my disposal, once again clean and sober, pawnshops winding down, servicing some portfolio mortgages, vintage guitars doing well, I discovered a new passion, and as always, jumped in with both feet.